pAI-OS/paios-unsigned/CONTRIBUTING.md

 All contributions to Paios go through a code review process.
 This helps ensure the quality and maintainability of the codebase.
 Please be open to feedback and make any necessary changes based on the code review comments.

 ## License

-By contributing to Paios, you agree that your contributions will be licensed under the [MIT License](https://opensource.org/licenses/MIT).
+By contributing to Paios, you acknowledge that your contributions will be licensed under the [MIT License](https://opensource.org/licenses/MIT) and that you have read and certified the [Developer Certificate of Origin (DCO)](CERTIFICATION.md).

 ## Contact